Iran marks 1979 takeover of US Embassy, hostage crisis

 Demonstrators gathered in front of the former U.S. Embassy in downtown Tehran as state television aired footage from other cities across the country.

-The main event in Tehran on Monday is rally by hard-liners at the former embassy and an address by Iranian army commander Gen. Abdolrahim Mousavi.
-Demonstrators at other rallies on Monday also cried: "Death to America!" and "Death to Israel!"
+Typically, members of Iran's regular armed forces don't speak at the embassy on the anniversary, rather civilians and those in its paramilitary Revolutionary Guard hold speeches.
+Mousavi's appearance likely represented an effort by Iran's theocratic government to show a united front against the pressure it faces from the U.S. under Trump.

+On Sunday, Iran's Supreme Leader Ayatollah Ali Khamenei reiterated his opposition to negotiation with the U.S., saying Tehran had outmaneuvered America in the four decades since its Islamic Revolution.

-What exactly led to the 1979 takeover of the embassy remained at the time obscure to Americans who for months could only watch in horror as TV newscasts showed Iranian protests at the embassy.
+What exactly led to the 1979 takeover of the embassy was obscure at the time to Americans who for months could only watch in horror as TV newscasts showed Iranian protests at the embassy.
 Popular anger against the U.S. was rooted in the 1953 CIA-engineered coup that toppled Iran's elected prime minister and cemented the power of Shah Mohammad Reza Pahlavi.

-The shah, dying from cancer, fled Iran in February 1979, paving the way for its Islamic Revolution.
+The shah, dying from cancer, fled Iran in January 1979, paving the way for the country's Islamic Revolution.
 But for months, Iran faced widespread unrest, ranging from separatist attacks, worker revolts and internal power struggles.
-Police reported for work but not for duty, allowing chaos to unfold, including Marxist students also briefly seizing the U.S. Embassy.
+Police reported for work but not for duty, allowing chaos to unfold, including for Marxist students to briefly seize the U.S. Embassy.

 In this power vacuum, then-President Jimmy Carter allowed the shah to seek medical treatment in New York.
 That lit the fuse for the Nov.
 4, 1979, takeover by Islamist students, who initially planned a sit-in at the embassy.